 Information for Medicare Beneficiaries

-Important Protections For Medicare Beneficiaries Residing In New York State
+Protections For Medicare Beneficiaries Residing in New York State

-Medicare beneficiaries will pay nothing for most preventive services if the services are received from a doctor or other health care provider who participates with Medicare (also known as accepting assignment).
-For some preventive services, the Medicare beneficiary will pay nothing for the service, but may have to pay coinsurance for the office visit to receive these services.
+Medicare beneficiaries pay nothing for most preventive services if the services are received from a doctor or other health care provider who participates with Medicare (also known as accepting assignment).
+For some preventive services, the Medicare beneficiary pays nothing for the service, but may have to pay coinsurance for the office visit to receive these services.

 General Information About Medicare Supplement Insurance

-As of June 1, 2010, changes to Medigap will result in modifications to the currently standardized plans offered by insurers.
-Medigap plans H, I, and J, which contained prescription drug benefits prior to the Medicare Modernization Act, will be eliminated.
-Plan E will also be eliminated as it will be identical to an already available plan when the changes take effect.
-Two new plan options will be added and available to beneficiaries, which have higher cost-sharing responsibility and lower estimated premiums:
+As of June 1, 2010, changes to Medigap resulted in modifications to the previously standardized plans offered by insurers.
+Medigap plans H, I, and J, which contained prescription drug benefits prior to the Medicare Modernization Act, were eliminated.
+Plan E was also eliminated as it is identical to an already available plan.
+Two new plan options were added and are now available to beneficiaries, which have higher cost-sharing responsibility and lower estimated premiums:

-of the Medicare Part A deductible and will not cover the Part B deductible
+- Plan M includes 50 percent coverage of the Medicare Part A deductible and does not cover the Part B deductible

-Certain Medigap benefits will also be modernized.
-The At-Home Recovery benefit, which was previously offered in only Plans D, G, I, and J will be eliminated.
-In its place, a new Hospice Care benefit is created and will be added as a basic benefit available in every Medigap plan.
-The under-utilized Preventive Care Benefit, which was previously only offered in Plans E and J, will be eliminated.
-The 80 percent Medicare Part B Excess benefit, available in Plan G, will be changed to a 100 percent coverage benefit.
-Insurers will also now be required to offer Plans A and B, as well as either Plan C or Plan F. Previously insurers only had to offer Plans A and B.
+Certain Medigap benefits were also be modernized.
+The At-Home Recovery benefit, which was previously offered in only Plans D, G, I, and J was eliminated.
+In its place, a new Hospice Care benefit was created and was added as a basic benefit available in every Medigap plan.
+The under-utilized Preventive Care Benefit, which was previously only offered in Plans E and J, was eliminated.
+The 80 percent Medicare Part B Excess benefit, available in Plan G, was changed to a 100 percent coverage benefit.
+Insurers are also now required to offer Plans A and B, as well as either Plan C or Plan F. Previously insurers only had to offer Plans A and B.

 Individuals enrolled in plans with an effective date prior to June 01, 2010 have the right to keep their existing policies in force.
 Medicare supplement insurance is guaranteed renewable.